 Rather than sweating behind the grill or washing countless dishes, we're taking different approach for the Fourth of July and celebrating with a potluck-style party.

 Potlucks are about inclusion and creativity.
 Whether you’re hosting or attending, they always provide an easy way to lure new and old friends looking to unwind together.
-If you’re hosting, you get to spend time with your guests rather than sweating behind the grill or washing countless dishes.
+If you’re hosting, you get to spend time with your guests rather than worrying about cooking the perfect meal.
 As a guest, you can share a favorite family recipe or an edible masterpiece with others.
 They even serve as confidence-boosters for those of us who haven’t spent much time in front of the stove recently.